― bell hooks

 United For Change operates within Treaty 8 Territory, in ᓂᐢᑕᐋᐧᔮᐤ nistawâyâw (Cree) / ełídlį kuę́ (Dene), on ancestral Cree and Denendeh lands and the homelands of the Métis.

-Founded in 2020 in Fort McMurray, United For Change (UFC) is a Black-led grassroots, non-profit organization.
+Founded in 2020 in Fort McMurray, United For Change (UFC) is a Black-led non-profit organization.
 UFC was created to be a network of change makers functioning as one to address the systemic and social issues that oppress our community members.

 UFC develops educational programming for our community through workshops, knowledge shares, mbongi, book and film study groups.
 We provide decolonized educational resources that prioritize and center the perspectives and lived experiences of Black, Indigenous, and racialized people.

-UFC has established Freedom Hub as a space to facilitate community discussions and learning around various topics, especially anti-racism, anti-capitalism, decolonization, climate change, and wellbeing.
+We have established Freedom Hub as a space to facilitate community discussions and learning around various topics, especially anti-racism, anti-capitalism, decolonization, climate change, and wellbeing.

 We have established Alpha Hub as a key outreach program - a free, low-barrier food pantry supporting food insecure members of our community.